 - An ability to deliver the project

-This list outlines the types of measures we want to support through the BEC programme.
-We are seeking a mix of elements, not a single focus.
+This list outlines the types of measures we want to support through the Communities grant programme.

 - Building Fabric Upgrades

 - Integration of renewable energy sources

 - Single Building Demonstration projects will be considered under the Communities Grant.